freistli/web-chatbot-project/README.md

 Note -- this is not the same as an agent connected to Microsot 365 Teams or other interfaces -- this is designed for external authenticed or anonymous users.

 The main enhancements are:
-1. Customized font, colors and avatar
-2. Align chat widget to float in bottom right corner
+1. Customized font, colors and avatar (for the default position of the widget in bottom right corner)
-3. Support multiple languages (leverage browser language settings)
+2. Support multiple languages (leverage browser language settings)
-4. Use SSO (Single Sign On) or Dynamic Auth Tokens to secure the communications channel
+3. Use SSO (Single Sign On) or Dynamic Auth Tokens to secure the communications channel

 ![alt text](media/1.png)